Engage. Inspire. Prepare. Marysville School District - 4220 80th Street NE - Marysville, WA 98270 - (360) 653-7058

 CURRENT DISTRICT NEWS AND INFORMATION

-Our world changed last Friday when we experienced a
+Our world changed on October 24, 2014 when we experienced a

 senseless and heartbreaking tragedy, one that has rippled beyond the Marysville

 School District and felt throughout our community, state and nation.

 Thank you to the countless people who have reached out with

 prayers, words of encouragement and to let us know you are with us.
 The support from our community has been

 overwhelming.
 Thank you especially to our friends and partners here in the